awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 ### Prerequisites

+* Java 11, 17, or 21
+* maven
+* JNI libraries

+#### Using pre-built JNI libraries

 * You can find available pre-built KinesisVideoProducerJNI library in [src/main/resources/lib/](./src/main/resources/lib) for Mac (x64), Ubuntu (x64) and Raspbian (x86) and Windows 10.

+#### Building JNI libraries

-If pre-built libraries did not work for you, KinesisVideoProducerJNI native library needs to be built first before running the Java demo application.
+* If pre-built libraries did not work for you, KinesisVideoProducerJNI native library needs to be built first before running the Java demo application.
 Please follow the steps [here](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java/wiki/Building-and-Using-JNI).

-### Building from Source
+### Building the Java Producer SDK and Demo Applications from Source

 #### In an IDE